 It is important to not just put your cat in the pool and expect them to swim, though.
 Being near your cat and reassuring them that they are safe and secure will make this an easier experience for everyone.

 Even once they’re comfortable swimming, you should always be in the pool when your cat is, just in case something happens.

 Understand The Symptoms Of Near Drowning

-If your cat falls into the pool and is submerged for some time and you grab her, you may think you are in the clear.
-However, cats can experience near drowning, or a form of asphyxiation even 24 hours after the initial event.
-S
+If your cat falls into the pool and goes under the water for some time, you may think you’re in the clear if you pull them out quick enough.
+However, cats can experience near drowning, a form of asphyxiation, even 24 hours after the initial event.

 If you suspect your cat is experiencing near-drowning, get them to your vet ASAP.
-If left untreated, the potential water in the lungs can collapse the organ.
+When left untreated, the potential water in the lungs can collapse the organ.

 Know That Some Pool Chemicals Can Irritate Cats

 While a short dip probably won’t hurt your cat, prolonged exposure to common pool chemicals like chlorine can irritate your cat’s skin.
 They can also hurt your cat internally if they get thirsty and try to take a sip from the pool.

 If your cat is hanging out with you by the pool, be sure to have a fresh, clean water bowl available so they aren’t tempted to drink a chlorine cocktail.